Nirvana-ckt/Nirvana-ckt.github.io/_posts/2021-05-09-why-I-create-Nirvana.markdown

 If you who is reading is not me and want me write some blog in Chinese, please let email me.
 I'll so glad that someone read my blog.
 ## Roadmap
 Please refer to the [projects](https://github.com/orgs/Nirvana-ckt/projects) in github.
+## Difference with Readme and Wiki
+I'd like use Readme to make some simple introductions, and use Wiki to describe some technical detail. github.io I will use it to record the process of problem sloving and fixing.